Skip to main content

 In Malaysia, ethical requirements for professional accountants are established by the two professional accountancy organizations (PAOs): the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).
 Both PAOs set ethical standards under the oversight of the Audit Oversight Board.

-Under the Accountants Act of 1967, MIA is responsible for establishing ethical requirements for its members who are Chartered Accountants.
-MIA’s Ethics Standard Board (ESB) was set up under its the MIA Council to promote adherence to high quality ethical standards.
-In 2010, the ESB substantially incorporated all of the requirements of the IESBA Code of Ethics while making some modifications to the IESBA Code to ensure consistency with the Malaysian regulatory or legislative framework and suit the Malaysian professional environment.
+Under the Accountants Act 1967, MIA is responsible for establishing ethical requirements for its members who are Chartered Accountants.
+MIA’s Ethics Standard Board (ESB) was set up by the MIA Council to promote adherence to high quality ethical standards.
+In 2010, the ESB substantially adopted all the requirements of the IESBA Code of Ethics while making some modifications to ensure consistency with the Malaysian legislative framework and suit the Malaysian professional environment.
 MIA’s ethical requirements are embodied under Part I of the MIA By-Laws (MIA’s Code of Ethics) and are subject to an ongoing update process following revisions to the IESBA Code.
-The institute reports that it has adopted the 2016 IESBA Code of Ethics.
+The institute reported that it has adopted the 2020 International Code of Ethics issued by IESBA and all subsequent updates effective as of December 2021.

-Under the MICPA By-Laws, MICPA has adopted the 2016 IESBA Code of Ethics for its members without modifications.
+Under the MICPA By-Laws, MICPA has also adopted the 2020 International Code of Ethics issued by IESBA for its members and its subsequent updates.

 • International Public Sector Accounting Standards

-Formed in 1946, the Department of the Accountant General of Malaysia is responsible for the accounting functions of both Federal and State governments in Malaysia and endeavors to comply with the requirement of IPSAS where possible.
+The Department of the Accountant General of Malaysia is responsible for the accounting functions of both Federal and State governments in Malaysia and endeavors to comply with the requirement of IPSAS where possible.
 The Government Accounting Standards Advisory Committee is a committee established under the Accountant General’s Department to develop Malaysian Public Sector Accounting Standards (MPSAS).
 MPSAS have been adapted from IPSAS.
-The federal government is in full compliance with cash-basis IPSAS and intends to apply MPSAS when it moves to accrual-basis of accounting.

 Current Status: Partially Adopted